Add functions to a Marketplace product

 Use Foundry DevOps to include your functions in Marketplace products for other users to install and reuse.
 Learn how to create your first product.

-DevOps packages functions for installation and reuse, but does not provide user-viewable source code for functions.
-This means that after installation, you will be able to use the function, but you will not be able to view the function's source logic; the repository accompanying the function will be empty.
-Functions with model deployment inputs are coming soon.
+DevOps packages functions for installation and reuse but does not provide user-viewable source code for TypeScript V1 functions.
+This means that after installation, you will be able to use the installed TypeScript functions, but you will not be able to view their source logic; the repository accompanying the function will be empty.

-To add a Function to a product, first create a product and then select the Function content type as below.
+To add a function to a product, create a product.
+Then, add a Function output as shown below.

 You will then be prompted to choose a function and a version.
 In most cases, you should select the latest version of a function.

-While you can select functions directly, we recommend first adding content like Workshop applications and then selecting relevant functions via the dependencies panel as below.
+While you can select functions directly, we recommend first adding content such as Workshop applications; the functions these resources require will be automatically added as inputs to your product.

 For example, consider a function that negates a given number: